texjporg/babel-japanese/README.md

 document for pLaTeX).

 2) Process documentation, japanese.dtx and japanese-sample.tex, as you wish.
-Currently both documents are written for pLaTeX.
+japanese.dtx can be processed with pLaTeX, upLaTeX or LuaLaTeX. japanese-sample.tex is written for pLaTeX.

         platex -kanji=utf8 japanese.dtx
         dvipdfmx japanese.dvi